Skip to main content

 In a multi-agent system, every agent maintains its own context window — and that context grows with each message exchanged between teammates.
 A team of five agents discussing a problem generates five times the context pressure of a single agent working alone.
 Without management, conversations quickly exceed the LLM's token limit and agents lose access to earlier information.

-Context compaction solves this with a three-layer architecture that progressively compresses conversation history while preserving essential facts, decisions, and discoveries.
+Context compaction solves this with a four-layer architecture that progressively compresses conversation history while preserving essential facts, decisions, and discoveries.
 It runs automatically — agents are not aware that compaction is happening.

 Why Per-Agent Context Matters